kingsor/HugoEdoDev/content/english/post/2015-10-20-design-using-real-data.md

 ---
-date: "2015-10-20T00:00:00Z"
+date: "2015-10-20"
-description: I believe one of the biggest flaws of today’s tools is their failure to allow designers to easily work with real data.
+summary: I believe one of the biggest flaws of today’s tools is their failure to allow designers to easily work with real data.
+categories:
+- ux-designer
 tags:
-- design
 - tools
 - data
 - ixd